toolleeo/cli-apps/README.md

 ## <a name="file-handling"></a>File and file system handling

 * [alder](https://github.com/aweary/alder) - Directory tree visualizer.
-* [broot](https://dystroy.org/broot/) - A new way to navigate directory trees on linux, made in rust.
 * [classifier](https://github.com/bhrigu123/classifier) - Organize files in your current directory, by classifying them into folders of music, pdfs, images, etc.
 * [cobib](https://gitlab.com/mrossinek/cobib) - Simple, command-line based bibliography management tool.
 * [conan](https://github.com/mirage/conan) - Find clue about the type of the file.